Usually, these infections are mild and go away on their own. Sometimes, though, it’s so bad you have to go to the hospital.

 You should also be careful when you prepare your food in the kitchen and take it to a picnic or spread it out on a buffet.
-Foods such as potato salad with mayonnaise can be a great place for germs to multiply if it sits out in a warm place too long.
+Foods such as potato salad with mayonnaise can be a great place for germs to multiply if they sit out in a warm place too long.

-If meats or dairy sat out for a while, don’t save them.
+If meats or dairyhave been sitting out for a while, don’t save them.
 Bacteria in them could release toxins that can’t be destroyed by cooking, refrigeration, or freezing.